Tag Archives: how to

 And, another how to on stitching things together- this time, it’s how to stitch potholder loom squares and motifs together

-Here’s a video tutorial on how to spool knit a whole bunch of different ways with the Martha Stewart loom:
+Here’s a video tutorial on how to spool knit with the Martha Stewart loom:

 So there you have it Lotsa video tutorials…. hope they are helpful!